DragonMinded/netboot/naomi/settings/README.md

 a `SettingsWrapper` with default settings.
 This can be then passed to the `to_eeprom()` function to return a valid 128-byte EEPROM representing the default settings.

+### from_rom() method

+Takes a NaomiRom instance argument "rom" and an integer argument "region" and retrieves any requested system defaults from the Naomi ROM header.
+It uses that as well as the game's settings definition file to create a default EEPROM that is then used to construct a `SettingsWrapper` class repressenting the default settings as a Naomi would create them on first boot.
+This can then be edited or passed to the `to_eeprom()` function to return a valid 128-byte EEPROM representing the edited settings.

 ### from_eeprom() method